ESG Data

 - OIFR: The rate of incidence of lost-time accidents corresponding to disease per million hours (calculated as the number of people suffering from LTI due to illness divided by the total number of working hours times 1 million)

-- Lost time incidents (LTI) are situations in which a work-related injury or illness causes the victim to be absent from work on the following day. (occupational accidents)
+- We define Lost time injuries (LTI) as incidents where a work-related injury or illness causes the victim to be absent from work on the next working day.

 Performance Benchmarking Against Industry Average (Wholesalers and Retailers with Over 100 Employees)